drogonframework/drogon/README.md

 [![Docker image](https://img.shields.io/badge/Docker-image-blue.svg)](https://cloud.docker.com/u/drogonframework/repository/docker/drogonframework/drogon)

 English | [简体中文](./README.zh-CN.md) | [繁體中文](./README.zh-TW.md)

 ### Overview

 **Drogon** is a C++17/20 based HTTP application framework.
 Drogon can be used to easily build various types of web application server programs using C++. **Drogon** is the name of a dragon from the American TV series *Game of Thrones*, which I really enjoy.

 Drogon is a cross-platform framework, It supports Linux, macOS, FreeBSD, OpenBSD, HaikuOS, and Windows.
 Its main features are as follows:

 * Use a non-blocking I/O network lib based on epoll (kqueue under macOS/FreeBSD) to provide high-concurrency, high-performance network IO, please visit the [TFB Tests Results](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=composite) for more details;
 * Provide a completely asynchronous programming mode;
-* Support Http1.0/1.1 (server side and client side);
+* Support HTTP 1.0/1.1 (server side and client side);
 * Based on template, a simple reflection mechanism is implemented to completely decouple the main program framework, controllers and views.
 * Support cookies and built-in sessions;
-* Support back-end rendering, the controller generates the data to the view to generate the Html page.
-Views are described by CSP template files, C++ codes are embedded into Html pages through CSP tags.
+* Support back-end rendering, the controller generates the data to the view to generate the HTML page.
+Views are described by CSP template files, C++ codes are embedded into HTML pages through CSP tags.
 And the drogon command-line tool automatically generates the C++ code files for compilation;
 * Support view page dynamic loading (dynamic compilation and loading at runtime);
 * Provide a convenient and flexible routing solution from the path to the controller handler;
 * Support filter chains to facilitate the execution of unified logic (such as login verification, Http Method constraint verification, etc.) before handling HTTP requests;
-* Support https (based on OpenSSL);
+* Support HTTPS (based on OpenSSL);
 * Support WebSocket (server side and client side);
 * Support JSON format request and response, very friendly to the Restful API application development;
 * Support file download and upload;